-Satsang is the high point of the week at the Sri Nityananda Ashram and is a festive and vibrant event.
+Satsang is the high point of the week at The Ashram Mt Eliza and is a festive and vibrant event.
 It’s the perfect program to attend if it’s your first time visiting the Ashram, are new to meditation or spirituality or even if you’re an avid spiritual practitioner.
 All are welcome.
 Satsang means ‘to keep the company of Truth.’
 Coming together to be in Guruji’s company, we hear the teachings of the inner Self and the Great Beings from many different traditions.

-You are also welcome join us for a delicious vegetarian dinner at 6.00pm for $10 and arati at 7.00pm, a devotional practice involving chanting and the waving of lights.
+You are also welcome join us for a delicious vegetarian dinner at 6.00pm for $10 (currently unavailable due to coronavirus restrictions) and arati at 7.00pm, a devotional practice involving chanting and the waving of lights.

 In Shiva Process Self-inquiry, a meditation technique created by Guruji, we use a series of questions to invoke the profound wisdom of the inner Self.
 We look directly at inner blocks and tension that cause us distress and separate us from peace, happiness and insight.
 Once seen and acknowledged, and with the guidance of an experience Shiva Process facilitator, you can learn how to undo them and find the upward shift.
 If it is your first time attending Shiva Process, please call to book.